yding25/fastumi/README.md

 - A simple IK computation is implemented to convert TCP data into the corresponding absolute joint angles of the robot arm, which facilitates ACT model training.
 - To calculate IK, the distance from the TCP to the flange must be obtained.
 The `distances` field in the `config.json` file includes this distance as `flange_to_tcp`.

+### 3.4 🎄 Different Types of Data
+- To accommodate different types of algorithms, the scripts `data_processing_to_joint.py` and `data_processing_to_tcp.py` provide methods for generating the absolute joint angles and TCP data of the robot arm, respectively.
+- To ensure compatibility with other UMI-Like datasets and facilitate adaptation to **Diffusion Policy**, we provide the script `data_processing_tcp_to_dp.py` to convert TCP data from HDF5 format into **Zarr** as the container for training datasets.
+Zarr is similar to HDF5 but offers better flexibility in terms of storage backends, chunking, compression, and parallel access.

 ## 4. 📠 File and Data Structure Description